etiennestuder/gradle-credentials-plugin/README.md

 The credentials plugin is hosted at [Bintray's JCenter](https://bintray.com/etienne/gradle-plugins/gradle-credentials-plugin).

+The plugin is not compatible with Gradle version older than 4.6.

 # Goals

 One typical use case of the 'gradle.properties' file in the Gradle user home directory is